MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 ### Task 1:

 Set up your database.
-In the constructor of TicketStore, create the ticket table, if it does not exist.
+In the constructor of TicketStore, create a ticket table, if it does not exist.

+The table will have the name **ticket**.

 It should have these columns, types and constraints, in this order:

 * id, an integer number, the primary key of the table.
 SQLite should autogenerate the values for this column.